Leave this site

 We have developed a focused peer support group for self-identifying woman survivors of sexual violence, whether that be recent or historic.

-People over 50 have been less likely to access our services.
-We talked to women of 50 plus and they told us it would be helpful to have a group specifically for over 50s and that they would like to understand more about trauma and how it affects them.
+We know that people over 50 have been less likely to access our services.
+After speaking with women aged 50 and over, many told us they would value a group specifically for their age group, as well as opportunities to better understand trauma and how it may affect them.

-Understanding responses to fear can help survivors to make sense of experiences and feelings.
-We aim to offer a welcoming and trauma-sensitive space for this to happen.
+Understanding how our bodies and minds respond to fear can help make sense of difficult experiences and feelings.
+We aim to offer a welcoming, trauma-sensitive space where this understanding can grow at a gentle and supportive pace.

-survivors of sexual violence, abuse or harassment, (recent or historic) who are 50 plus and identify as a woman.
+Survivors of sexual violence, abuse or harassment (recent or historic) who are aged 50 plus and identify as a woman (this includes trans women).

-Anyone wishing to attend will need to meet with our Welcome Team first.
-Once you have met with the Welcome Team and expressed an interest in attending the group, you will be sent a weekly email where you can sign up for the group/s you’d like to attend.
+Once you’ve met with the Welcome Team and shared an interest in the group, you’ll receive a weekly email where you can sign up for the session(s) you’d like to attend, at your own pace.

-We have a limit of 10 people that can sign up for each group.
+We have a limit of 10 people who can sign up for each group.
 There is sometimes less than this.
-There will also be the facilitator and one of our trained volunteers.
+There will also be a facilitator and one of our trained volunteers.

 You can attend as often as for as long as you wish to.
 Some people attend just a few times whilst others come every week for many months.